2022 British Columbia New Democratic Party leadership election

 In 2022, the British Columbia New Democratic Party (NDP) held a leadership election to select a new leader.
 The contest was prompted by John Horgan's announcement in June 2022 that he would step down as leader of the party once a new leader had been chosen.
 As the NDP has formed the government of the province since 2017, newly elected leader David Eby was subsequently sworn in as premier of British Columbia.

 The convention was scheduled to take place in the fourth quarter of 2022.
 Two candidates were in the contest: David Eby and Anjali Appadurai.
 On October 20, 2022, Appadurai was disqualified after campaign violations.
 As Eby was the sole remaining candidate in the contest, he was acclaimed leader on October 21.

 Rules and procedures

 On July 16, 2022, the NDP formally announced the leadership contest after the party's governing bodies ratified the rules.
 To run for leader, a candidate must submit their application to the party alongside a $15,000 entrance fee by October 4, 2022.
 To vote in the contest, one had to join the party before September 4, 2022.
+BC NDP membership was open to all British Columbia residents whose were Canadian citizens or permanent residents and who were at least 12 years old.
 The voting period was scheduled to begin on November 13, 2022, and last until December 2, 2022, with the results being announced on December 3.